michalliu/jsruntime.vim/README.md

         :call b:jsruntimeEvalScript('console.log(1+2)')
         // output 3

-   is_renew_context is a flag to indicate whether keep the context created by script before
+   renew_context is a flag to indicate whether keep the context created by script before

         :call b:jsruntimeEvalScript('a=1')  // we create a context :call b:jsruntimeEvalScript('console.log(a)') // we eval this script in context created before